About Andrew McRae

 computer graphics for film and television.

-In extra-curricular activities, I was the developer of PC-Card technology for
+In extra-curricular activities, I was an early developer of PC-Card technology for

 the use and development of Open Source Software.

-I am also involved in the Australia Unix Users Group
+I was involved in the Australia Unix Users Group

 (AUUG), where I regularly